Arcangela Paladini

-Arcangela Paladini (or Arcangiola Palladini) (Pisa 1599 – Florence 1622) was an Italian painter, singer and poet.
+Arcangela Paladini (or Arcangiola Palladin; 1599 – 1622) was an Italian painter, singer and poet.

 Early life and education

-Arcangela Paladini was the daughter of Florentine painter Filippo Paladini (1544–1616), and a pupil of Alessandro Allori (1535-1607).
+Arcangela Paladini was born in Pisa.
+She was the daughter of Florentine painter Filippo Paladini (1544–1616), and a pupil of Alessandro Allori (1535-1607).
 Paladini was a contemporary of Baroque painter Artemisia Gentileschi (1593–1656).
 She may have served as the model for an image of Saint Cecilia, the patron saint of music, painted by Artemisia.
 Paladini was already an accomplished artist by the time she turned 15.
 After moving from Pisa to Florence in 1615, she began working under acclaimed Mannerist painter Jacopo Ligozzi.